Cote d'Ivoire Climate – July 2026 Update

 How is the climate in Cote d'Ivoire changing?

 Cote d'Ivoire is warming in line with the rest of the world.
 The page above shows the latest monthly temperature anomaly versus the 1961-1990 baseline, the long-term annual trend, and the region's rank in the historical record.
-The trend rate is shown as °C per decade in the headline panel; you can also see the warmest and coolest years on file.
+The headline panel also shows the long-term trend rate per decade and the warmest and coolest years on file.

 Where does the climate data for Cote d'Ivoire come from?